IsaKiko/D3-visualising-data/index.md

 * Display our data on a website to increase visibility and accessibility of our research.

-Our goal is to create a so-called bubble plot and publish it on the internet.
+Our goal is to create a dynamic bubble plot (a prettier version of a scatter plot) and publish it on the internet.

 Along the way, we will learn: